rails/rails/guides/source/active_job_basics.md

       polling_interval: 5
 ```

-In the above example, will fetch jobs from queues starting with "production", then "background" when no `production*` jobs remain.
+In the above example, workers will fetch jobs from queues starting with "production", then "background" when no `production*` jobs remain.

 NOTE: The wildcard `*` (at the end of "production") is only allowed on its own or at the end of a queue name to match all queues with the same prefix.
 You can't specify queue names such as `*_some_queue`.